Federal low-income housing grant doubles in size this year - WTMJ

 The Housing Trust Fund, administered by the department, will disburse the money to state governments for the construction, maintenance and restoration of low-income housing.
 This year’s allotment is $689,565,492 — more than double the $322,564,267 disbursed the previous year, HUD said in a statement.

-The grant increase is independent of President Joe Biden’s massive COVID-19 stimulus bill and his equally massive infrastructure package proposal.
+The grant increase is independent of President Joe Biden’s massive COVID-19 relief package and his equally massive infrastructure proposal.
 But it falls in line with the general tone of Biden’s young presidency, which is responding to the pandemic by disbursing money across the nation in a manner that potentially reshapes the social safety net.

 “This past year has reminded us just how important it is to have access to safe and stable housing.
 But too many Americans are struggling to keep or find an affordable home,” HUD Secretary Marcia Fudge said in a statement.